Vice-Chancellor, Stockholm University of the Arts, SKH

 Geir Ivar Strøm

 Geir Ivar Strøm is Director of the Norwegian Artistic Research Programme.
 He is graduated from NHH Norwegian School of Economics and has a long experience as administrator of higher education and research from different positions and institutions in Norway.
 He has been active in Norwegian and Nordic university administration networks and is elected member of the board of the Society for artistic research (SAR)

-Appointed by the Norwegian Artistic Research program, DIKU
+Appointed by the Norwegian Artistic Research Programme (part of Norwegian Directorate for Higher Education and Skills)